Celebrations of Grace & Gratitude:

 Free videos on YouTube

 Many talks given by Fr.
-Thomas and others will be made available for free on YouTube in order to promulgate the contemplative message of hope.
-This began in 2016 and will continue throughout 2018.
+Thomas Keating and others have made available for free on YouTube in order to promulgate the contemplative message of oneness, compassion and hope.
+This began in 2016 and will continue in 2019.
+The entire original Spiritual Journey series is now available for free on YouTube.

 And, some of the volunteer and prayer group numbers …